jcornaz/benimator/README.md

 ## MSRV

-The minimum supported rust version is currently: `1.62`
+The minimum supported rust version is, at all time, the latest stable.

-**It *may* be increased to a newer stable version in a minor release.** (but only if needed)

-It *will* be increased to the latest stable version in a major release. (even if not needed)
+Make sure to always use the latest stable rust version: `rustup update stable`.

 ## License